MarcoPellegriniCNR/Coherent-Voting-Network-for-PRC-prognosis/README.md

 Updated as of July 31st 2022.

-This directory  contains the train-validate-test data sets used for deriving six prognostic fingerprints in prostate cancer.
+This directory  contains the train-validate-test data sets used for deriving six prognostic fingerprints in prostate cancer and the mixed clinical and genomic fingerprint.
 Each file is a tab-separated csv text file.
 The first line holds TCGA-PRAD patient ID.
 The second line holds the survival class: